-‘L.A.’ in 2018 is a city of over 10 million people by the last estimate, and in several other ways significantly bigger than what it was during the 1970s when Viramontes was a teenager roaming through its avenues and boulevards picking up the fulcrum on which her novel rests.
+‘L.A.’ in 2018 is a city of over 10 million people by the last estimate, and in several other ways significantly bigger than what it was during the 1970s when Viramontes was a teenager roaming through its avenues and boulevards to pick up the fulcrum on which her novel rests.

-Yet a glance at L.A. then reveals a world not radically different from the one which appears to be on the brink of collapse today, particularly for urban youth in cities like Los Angeles: the Vietnam war raged on; at the same time the 1965 Watts Riots left the city in a state of racial insecurity and opposition to the police state; simultaneously, Black and Brown communities increasingly found heroin and other drugs infiltrating their neighborhoods, while at L.A.’s schools and across California’s universities spawned further battle lines across the sunshine state; on the East and South sides of Los Angeles, the bitter memories of the erection of L.A.’s freeways tore whole communities apart, particularly on the East and South sides of Los Angeles; only a few feet away, youth ‘delinquency’ and policing marked the outset of a prison industrial complex which our communities are still dealing with nearly fifty years later.
+Yet a glance at L.A. then reveals a world not radically different from the one which appears to be on the brink of collapse today, particularly for urban youth in the city: the Vietnam war raged on, while at the same time the 1965 Watts Riots left the city in a state of racial insecurity and opposition to the police state; simultaneously, Black and Brown communities increasingly found heroin and other drugs infiltrating their neighborhoods, while at L.A.’s schools and California’s universities, institutional racism spawned further battle lines for the sunshine state; on the East and South sides of Los Angeles, the bitter memories of the erection of L.A.’s freeways in the early 1960s left people of color there weary of the city and its development; and only a few feet away, youth ‘delinquency’ and incarceration marked the outset of a prison industrial complex, which our communities are still dealing with today, nearly fifty years later.

 These are the living nightmares of what was then still a newly modernizing world which inspired the heroine that is the amazing Viramontes, whose literary gifts unwind similarly to a nightmare, or as genuine superpowers around the mind of the reader for immersing us like veins into the bodies of suffering deviating from the wake of a battle-worn Los Angeles.
-In Their Dogs Came With Them, the micro-histories that make up Los Angeles are given life on the literary big screen, where they shine like a golden Pontiac, roaring with desire and pulling all in their midst to the edge of what might be possible with just enough forgetting, even if that forgetting is never quite possible.
+In Their Dogs Came With Them, the micro-histories that make up Los Angeles are given life on the literary big screen, where they shine like a golden Pontiac, roaring with desire and pulling all in their midst to the edge of what might be possible with just enough forgetting, even if total forgetting is never quite possible.